 What is self-esteem?

-Self-esteem is the opinion or view you have of yourself and while it may be something we don’t pay a lot of attention to, how we view ourselves can have an incredible impact on our lives.
+Self-esteem is the opinion or view you have of yourself.
+While it may be something we don’t pay a lot of attention to, how we view ourselves can have an incredible impact on our lives.
 Those who have low self-esteem tend to have a very critical view of themselves and do not really like who they are or parts of who they are.

 The thoughts and feelings you have about yourself can be negative or positive.
-When they are positive (or neutral) we feel capable and accepted in our lives and can face problems with confidence and the belief that we can work through them.
+When they are positive (or neutral) we feel capable and accepted in our lives and can face problems with confidence.
+We have a belief that we can work through them.
 When the thoughts about ourselves are negative, we may feel worthless and less capable of facing things in our life.
 This is low self-esteem and can have a dramatic impact on how happy we are and how we deal with life’s issues.

-Learning to accept yourself as a good and valuable person is a really important part of having a happy and successful life.
+Learning to accept yourself as a good and valuable person is a really important part of having a happy and successful life, whatever that looks like for you.
+Having good self-esteem is important in having a healthy romantic relationship also.
 Accepting you as being good enough can be a big step at times.

 What are the signs of low self-esteem

-People with low self-esteem probably never talk about this aspect of themselves but just accept it as who they are.
-Often, people with low self-esteem will:
+People with low self-esteem probably never talk about this aspect of themselves and often just accept it as who they are.
+Clients will tell me they assume it can’t be changed.
+Generally people have developed coping mechanisms that may not be healthy for them, in order to cope with the low self-esteem.

 - Be very critical of themselves